jburzynski/TypeGenDocs/source/cli.rst

 -v or -Verbose            The CLI will run in verbose mode.
 More information will be outputted.
 ========================  ======

-After running the *TypeGen* command, the following set of actions is performed for each of the specified project folders:

-#.
-The CLI reads the assembly file (.dll or .exe).
-By default (if no assembly path is specified in the config), the assembly file is searched recursively in the project folder's *bin* directory.
-The name of the assembly must match the name of the .csproj or .xproj file present in the project folder.

-#.
-Each type in the assembly is checked for the existence of a *ExportTs...* attribute.
-If an attribute is present for the type, a TypeScript file will be generated.

 Configuration file
 ==================